SULFUR RIDGE TREEHOUSE

 Walk A Mile On These Floors

 The white oak hardwood floor is repurposed from the old Wilson Sporting Goods factory that was located on the Historic West Side of Cookeville.
-Located on the Tennessee Central Railroad, the Cookeville plants made uniforms for every major professional sport except boxing from 1946 to 1989.
+Located on the Tennessee Central Railroad, the Cookeville plants made uniforms for every major professional sport (except boxing) from 1946 to 1989.
 Every uniform worn by professional athletes in baseball, tennis, football, basketball, golf and soccer came from the Cookeville plant.
-These particular boards were part of the original flooring complete with 73 years of dirt that we had to scrap off!
+These particular boards were part of the original flooring complete with 73 years of dirt that we had to scrape off!

 Enjoy Our Cozy Hanging Bed